dotnet/designs/proposed/vcpkg.md

 ## Requirements

 - We must be able to version and patch dependencies ourselves.
+- We must be able to produce private patches that we can consume without public publishing.
 - We must be able to consume dependencies from vcpkg in our projects.
 - It must be possible to use vcpkg in offline build scenarios.
 - It must be possible to use vcpkg in the VMR builds.